Orillusion/orillusion-web/docs/guide/advanced/shader/shader_define.md

 # Code Macros

-Similar to[code referencing](./shader_include.md), in addition to directly referencing shaders, we can also selectively load code using simple macro `(if-else-endif)` statements.
+Similar to [code referencing](./shader_include.md), in addition to directly referencing shaders, we can also selectively load code using simple macro `(if-else-endif)` statements.

 For example, to create two material shaders, one with lighting and one without lighting, with all other code being the same, we can use the `USE_LIGHT` macro variable to flexibly load different shader code: